asm89/Arya/README.md

 FallbackResource /index.php
 ```

-If you have an older version of Apach you should instead add this block to your config file:
+If you have an older version of Apache you should instead add this block to your config file:

 ```
 <IfModule mod_rewrite.c>